Unboxed-Software/solana-course/CONTRIBUTING.md

 We are using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for this repository.

-General flow for making a contribution:
+The general flow for contributing is:

 1. Fork the repo on GitHub
-2. Clone the project to your own machine
+2. Clone the project to your machine
 3. Make a new branch and add your contributions
 4. Push your work back up to your fork on GitHub
 5. Submit a Pull Request so that we can review your changes